 “No Benji,” I shouted again, grabbing my phone for some illumination, “to the bathroom, to the bathroom!”

-He bounced off the door of the tent and collapsed like his legs were jelly, or like all bones had been suddenly removed from his body, then started flailing his arms as if drowning on the carpet.
+He bounced off the door of the tent and collapsed like his legs were jelly, then started flailing his arms as if drowning on the carpet.

 “I’m not gonna make it Papa!” he shouted.